whisthq/whist/backend/infrastructure/README.md

 ### Overview

 Each directory within `infrastructure/` contains the Terraform configuration for the Whist infrastructure for a specific Whist environment (i.e. `dev`, etc.).
 At the time of writing, each environment only supports `aws`, but more cloud providers are planned to be supported in the future.
-Global cloud resources should go in `/modules`, while per-environment cloud resources should go in either `/dev`, `/staging` or `/prod`.
+All global cloud resources should be declared as their own module inside the `/<environment>/main.tf` file, and non-global resources should be declared as modules inside the `/modules/aws_multi_region/main.tf` file.
+We use the multi-region module to "inject" the resources into the regions we want, instead of manually enabling them one by one on each.

 NOTE: `global` in this project refers to the definition of `global` in AWS.
 If a resource is global, it means that a single declaration of said resource will span all regions within an AWS account (such as IAM or S3 namespaces).
 IAM roles for Whist engineers are handeld manually, and are not included in this Terraform configuration.

 Terraform must keep a state file tracked somewhere.
 Our Terraform state is stored in an AWS S3 bucket called `whist-terraform-state`.
+Please **NEVER** manipulate the state file directly, it should only be managed with the `terraform apply` and `terraform destroy` commands.
+This is reserved for emergencies in which the state becomes tainted or corrupt.

+Note that the Terraform state bucket is defined inside the `backend` block of each environment `main.tf` file.
+Any command that is run inside that directory (i.e. `terraform init`, `terraform import`, etc.) will automatically use the state bucket.
+Please keep this in mind while working on the Terraform configuration, so that you don't accidentally modify the state file.

 ### Adding New Resources

 When adding new public cloud resources, make sure to add them per-environment, and apply them per-environment in your code (when applicable).
 You can follow the existing structure for defining Terraform variables.
-If you need to add a new resource type or a new public cloud, please follow the structure of `public-cloud_resource/` unless the resource is global and can be built in to `/modules`.
+If you need to add a new resource type or a new public cloud, please follow the structure of `<public-cloud>_resource/`.
+Every cloud service should be contained in its own module, such as `aws_s3/` or `aws_iam/`.
+The only thing that changes between global and non-global services is where we declare the modules, with global services getting declared in `/modules/aws_multi_region/main.tf`.
 Note that **all** public cloud resources should be defined in Terraform, so that we can easily keep track of what the resources are, what they are used for, and who created them.

 Once you are done, you can check for Terraform code formatting with `terraform fmt -check` and you can validate your Terraform configuration with `terraform validate`.
 Lastly, you can use `terraform plan` to get a list of changes that will be made to the infrastructure.